0x444454/mandelbr8/release/README.md

 # BINARIES ARE HERE

-Pick the release based on your target machine.
+Pick the binary for your target machine.

 # LICENSE